tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Unlike most TLS extensions, placing the SNI value in an ESNI extension is not interoperable with existing servers, which expect the value in the existing cleartext extension.
-Thus server operators SHOULD ensure servers understand a given set of ESNI keys before advertising them in DNS.
+Thus server operators SHOULD ensure servers understand a given set of ESNI keys before advertising them.
 Additionally, servers SHOULD retain support for any previously-advertised keys for the duration of their validity.

 However, in more complex deployment scenarios, this may be difficult to fully guarantee.
-Thus this protocol was designed to be robust in case of inconsistencies between DNS and servers, at the cost of extra round-trips due to a retry.
+Thus this protocol was designed to be robust in case of inconsistencies between systems that advertise ESNI keys and servers, at the cost of extra round-trips due to a retry.
 Two specific scenarios are detailed below.

 ## Misconfiguration and Deployment Concerns {#misconfiguration}

-It is possible for DNS and servers to become inconsistent.
+It is possible for ESNI advertisements and servers to become inconsistent.
 This may occur, for instance, from DNS misconfiguration, caching issues, or an incomplete rollout in a multi-server deployment.
 This may also occur if a server loses its ESNI keys, or if a deployment of ESNI must be rolled back on the server.

 The retry mechanism repairs most such inconsistencies.
-If server and DNS keys mismatch, the server will respond with esni_retry_requested.
+If server and advertised keys mismatch, the server will respond with esni_retry_requested.
 If the server does not understand the "encrypted_server_name" extension at all, it will ignore it as required by {{RFC8446}};
 Section 4.1.2.
 Provided the server can present a certificate valid for the public name,